marktbaldridge/ERCTimsav-GRBL-Servo/README.md

  - Add GUI elements for different feed rates for move and cut/score
  - Keep track of cutter up/down for fewer gcode commands
  - Enable Y offset - GUI adjustable, but default to document height.
+ - Fix that curves don't use unit conversions (right now, they assume everyone is in mm)

 ## Project Objectives:
  - Primary focus on CNC needle cutters for foam board.
 May also apply to laser cutters.
 Zero cut width assumed.